How smart accounts payable teams make money with this virtual card hack.

 When virtual cards are part of a bill payment platform, companies get all of the control mechanisms of a PO process (approvals and documentation) with the safety and convenience of a virtual card.

-With the right card program, AP has a great tool at their disposal for making payments and earning cash back.
+With the right card program, AP has a great tool at their disposal for making payments while also earning cash back.
 The cash earned by making this substitution may not turn AP into a profit center, but it surely distinguishes it as determined to improve the company’s bottom line.
 Isn’t it time you monetized your accounts payable?
 Let us show you how.

 Airbase offers a one platform solution to manage all non-payroll spend.
 It provides oversight and control over spending with real-time reporting and automatic syncing directly to your general ledger.
 Control all payments – physical cards, virtual cards, ACH, and checks – from one place.
 Close faster.
 Empower employees.
 Control spend.